SEND Statement 2019-2020

 At Willaston Primary Academy we currently have 1.9% of children with an EHCP, 4.7% on the special educational needs and disability register (SEND register) and 8% of children who are on a monitoring list.
 Needs range from specific educational difficulties to social and emotional needs.

 We have a graduated response to identifying and supporting needs within school which begins with quality first teaching strategies in class.
 Early concerns from parents, school or both are recorded on a discussion form and initial strategies to support the child are recorded and monitored.
-This then develops into small group targeted support and specific interventions such as Turnabout Memory Programme, specific Maths interventions and Early Literacy Support.
+This then develops into small group targeted support and specific interventions such as Precision Teaching, specific Maths interventions, Motor Skills United and Early Literacy Support.
 If a child continues to need additional support, a child may be placed on the SEND register and receive support that is different from or in addition to the school curriculum.
-Further to this, outside agencies are brought in if required, such as Speech and Language therapy or the Educational Psychologist to give advice and to complete assessments.
+Further to this, outside agencies are brought in if required, such as Speech and Language therapy, Cheshire East Autism Team (CEAT) or the Educational Psychologist to give advice and to complete assessments.
+We will ensure that parents are involved with this process and are kept up to date with any advice given.

 We have a small number of children whose needs require an Education, Health and Care Plan.
 These children have a more formal plan of support which is reviewed yearly.
 Children without an EHC Plan have Support Plans which are reviewed termly in partnership with pupils, parents and staff.